NixOS: Confederation

 production and most of the relevant music editing software I use is mostly

-only.
+macos and Windows only.
 I expect there would be quite a bit of suffering

 jumping onto Linux-based music production, and so I haven’t justified spending